 It’s super adaptable and great for online learning

-For so many teachers, EVERFI’s digital lessons have been a lifesaver during hybrid learning.
+For so many teachers, EVERFI’s digital lessons have been a lifesaver during online classes, hybrid learning, or as sub plans.
 “On virtual learning days,” says Armstrong, “I introduce a topic at the beginning of the week, assign a Future GoalsTM module for the students to work on during the week, and then we all meet up at the end of the week to wrap up the learning.”
 Once her students have completed the program, they play a game using questions covering the math and science topics, and Armstrong awards a Flyers prize to the highest score.

 It taps into students’ passions and helps them make connections to life and even future careers

-“Every student deserves the opportunity to see how STEM subjects are connected to the passions and interests they have,” says Woods.
-“Future GoalsTM and EVERFI’s other programs are great resources for connecting instruction to a student’s interests.”
+“Every student deserves the opportunity to see how STEM connects to their interests,” says Woods.
+“Future GoalsTM and EVERFI’s other programs are great resources for connecting instruction to a student’s passion.”

 “The part of Future GoalsTM that clicked most for my students,” says Woods, “were the videos that share stories of professionals engaged in STEM careers.
 Kids really connect with stories of real people doing interesting jobs they’ve never considered.
-Kids need to know that what they’re learning about can lead to amazing career opportunities, whether that’s as an athlete or as someone responsible for keeping players safe.”
+Kids need to know that what they’re learning about can lead to amazing career opportunities.”

 Both teachers cannot recommend the program highly enough.
 “I absolutely love this program!” says Armstrong.
 “For my students, Future GoalsTM is invaluable for connecting math and STEM concepts to the real world.”
 Woods agrees.
 “It’s such a great way to inspire and engage kids with top-quality content in a fun way.”

-Check out Future GoalsTM – Hockey Scholar digital lessons and get your students signed up for real-life STEM acticities!
+Check out Future GoalsTM – Hockey Scholar digital lessons and get your students signed up for real-life STEM activities!